 The Lapbaby is a baby carrier designed especially for people who use a wheelchair.

-Wraps like the Moby Wrap are a long piece of fabric you tie around yourself to hold your baby.
+Wraps is a long piece of fabric you tie around yourself to hold your baby.
 So while it is useful for some wheelchair users, others may find it confusing to try and secure the wrap.
 It basically depends on your body, your disability, and how flexible your spine is.

 The Mei-Tai is better for carrying one-year-old babies than newborns in a wheelchair.
 It’s because it’s easier to carry babies in Mei-Tais once they can sit up independently.

-Many parents recommend a ring sling such as the Tula ring sling as a good option for carrying babies in a wheelchair.
+Many parents recommend a ring sling as a good option for carrying babies in a wheelchair.
 They are easy to get on and off and perfect for babies of all ages.

 Besides, the extra support of your lap makes breastfeeding easy in this position.